Schrausser/The_Nuremberg_Chronicle_1493_Sources/NC_src_origins2.md

 Timeline of Key Figures

-**Table 2**.
+**Table 3**.
 Atomism.
 ~~~
 Era 				Philosopher		Key Contribution

 c.
-480 – 420 BCE	Leucippus	The "Father of Atomism."
+480 – 420 BC		Leucippus		The "Father of Atomism."
 He first proposed that everything is made of atoms and "the void."
 c.
-460 – 370 BCE	Democritus	Expanded the theory; argued that atoms differ in shape and size, and their arrangement creates different substances.
+460 – 370 BC		Democritus		Expanded the theory; argued that atoms differ in shape and size, and their arrangement creates different substances.
 c.
-341 – 270 BCE	Epicurus	Integrated atomism into ethics; introduced the "Swerve" theory to allow for human free will.
+341 – 270 BC		Epicurus		Integrated atomism into ethics; introduced the "Swerve" theory to allow for human free will.
 c.
-99 – 55 BCE	Lucretius	A Roman poet who preserved Greek atomist ideas in his epic poem De Rerum Natura (On the Nature of Things).
+99 – 55 BC		Lucretius		A Roman poet who preserved Greek atomist ideas in his epic poem De Rerum Natura (On the Nature of Things).
 ~~~

 Core Concepts of the Atomist School